MaBlaGit/Trello_REST_API_Tests/README.md

 ```

-Go to __https://github.com/dheerajalim/HTMLTestRunner__, dowload repo, copy HTMLTestRunner.py module and paste it into **/venv/lib/Python/site-packages/**.
+Go to __https://github.com/dheerajalim/HTMLTestRunner__, download repo, copy HTMLTestRunner.py module and paste it into **/venv/lib/Python/site-packages/**.
 HTMLTestRunner will generate test report in html format in **test_results** folder.

 Go to __Trello__ package and run test by entering the command: